dabeaz/curio/docs/devel.rst

 First things, first.
 Curio is solely focused on solving one specific problem--and that's the concurrent execution and scheduling of coroutines.
-This section covers some coroutine basics.
+This section covers some coroutine basics and takes you into the heart of why they're used for concurrency.

 Defining a Coroutine
 ^^^^^^^^^^^^^^^^^^^^